woocommerce/woocommerce/docs/extension-development/working-with-woocommerce-admin-pages.md

 * `nav_args` (_optional_) — An array of parameters for registering items in WooCommerce Navigation. (see usage below)
     * `order` – Order number for presentation.
     * `parent` – Menu for item to fall under.
 For example: `woocommerce`, `woocommerce-settings` or `woocommerce-analytics`.
 Categories added by an extension are available as well.
-    * `parentPath` - The path to the parent page (the `path` value of the query arg for the parent page's url) to highlight in the menu when this page is active.
-This is useful for pages that are not direct children of a WooCommerce menu item.

 Registering a React-powered page is similar to connecting a PHP page, but with some key differences.
 Registering pages will automatically create WordPress menu items for them, with the appropriate hierarchy based on the value of `parent`.